matthew-valenti/jompx-org/docs/setup.md

 https://docs.aws.amazon.com/organizations/latest/userguide/orgs_best-practices_mgmt-acct.html

 ### Boostrap CDK
-ugg-nightmare can we have a jompx cli command that picks up from config?
+ugh-nightmare can we have a jompx cli command that picks up from config?
+Version can be found in parameter store variable: /cdk-bootstrap/xxxxxxxxx/version Maybe this helps -- boostrap all accounts in one script: https://stackoverflow.com/questions/59206845/how-to-provide-multiple-account-credentials-to-cdk-bootstrap

  Bootstrap an environment that can provision an AWS CDK pipeline.
  Bootstrap CI/CD test and prod accounts.